2015 Coca-Cola 600: Background

 Charlotte Motor Speedway, the track where the race was held.

 Charlotte Motor Speedway is a motorsports complex located in Concord, North Carolina, United States 13 miles from Charlotte, North Carolina.
 The complex features a 1.5 miles (2.4 km) quad oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend and the Sprint All-Star Race, as well as the Bank of America 500.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams located in the Charlotte area.
 The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith (son of Bruton Smith) as track president.

 The 2,000 acres (810 ha) complex also features a state-of-the-art quarter mile (0.40 km) drag racing strip, ZMAX Dragway.
 It is the only all-concrete, four-lane drag strip in the United States and hosts NHRA events.
 Alongside the drag strip is a state-of-the-art clay oval that hosts dirt racing including the World of Outlaws finals among other popular racing events.

 Kevin Harvick entered Charlotte with a 46-point lead over Martin Truex Jr. following his runner-up finish.
 Jimmie Johnson entered 48 back following winning at Kansas Speedway.
 Joey Logano entered 62 back.
 Dale Earnhardt Jr. entered 77 back following a third-place finish at Kansas.

-For the weekend's race, the names on the windshield of the cars — in lieu of the drivers last names — had those of United States Armed Forces members who've died in the line of duty.
+For the weekend's race, the names on the windshield of the cars — in lieu of the drivers last names — had those of United States Armed Forces members who have died in the line of duty.
 “The NASCAR community rallying to honor the U.S. Armed Forces, past and present, has long been part of our sport’s heritage,” said Brent Dewar, NASCAR chief operating officer.
 “As part of NASCAR: An American Salute, 600 Miles of Remembrance represents a special moment in time as we pay tribute to service members who have sacrificed dearly for our freedom.”
-The Toyota pace car for the race will follow suit as well.
+The Toyota pace car for the race will follow suit.